 One thing we appreciated about the display was its nuanced history featuring multiple perspectives and critical thinking questions to spur great discussions with your kids.
 Life-like statues and exhibits created a special atmosphere.

-The Revolutionary War Visitors Center will also host special programming and field trips once opened.
+The Revolutionary War Visitors Center hosts special programming and field trips.

 Each 2nd Saturday, the grounds also feature living history demonstrations.
 Field trips are available upon request.